 - You’ve saved up for a down payment

 We cannot stress this enough.
 You need to get pre-approved early – especially when buying a home for the first time.
 One of the biggest reasons we stress this is because you need to know what you can afford to buy.
 If you begin house hunting online with a preconceived notion of what your price range will be, you could fall in love with a home you can’t actually afford.
 Not only that, but being pre-approved before looking lets your realtor and sellers know you’re a serious buyer, and can lead to a quicker closing.

 You Might Also Like: Working With Mortgage Specialists

 The actual amount of money needed to buy a home depends on factors such as what type of loan you choose and the cost of the house.
 However, below are a few costs that you can count on paying regardless.

-- Down payment – a percentage of the home’s price (determined by type of loan chosen)
+- Down payment – a percentage of the home’s price (some loans require as little as 3% down)